autodidaddict/dotnet-zombies/README.md

 # dotnet-zombies

 This is an extremely simple *Hello World* microservice using ASP.NET Core.
-As of this moment, it is built using *coreclr* ASP.NET Core *RC2*.

-To build this app with RC2:
+To build this app:

 `dotnet restore`